Building a Model for Returns

 Whether or not you would take this bet given finite money (i.e. finite number of plays) depends on your level of risk tolerance.

 This is a variation on the St. Petersburg Paradox, which highlights the difference between the mathematical value of a game and a rational individual’s willingness to play it.
-It was also explored in a setting similar to this one by Samuelson (1971) in 1971.
+This topic was also explored in a similar setting to this one by Paul Samuelson in 1971 (Samuelson (1971)).

 Now, take a look at the quantity 2p01p2^p * 0^{1 - p}.
 Taking the log of both sides of the above equation,